phetsims/sun/doc/ComboBox.md

 ### Sample HTML for Combobox
-The PhET combobox interaction, visually looks and behaves as a combobox; however, the ARIA role combobox is not yet well supported.
-For the accessible representation in the Parallel DOM we implement this widget as a dynamic button and a popped-up listbox.
+The PhET combobox interaction, visually looks and behaves as a combobox; however, the ARIA 1.1 Combobox design pattern wasn't and will never be supported.
+For the accessible representation in the Parallel DOM we implemented this widget as a dynamic `button` and a popped-up `listbox` (Bryan Garanventa, 2016).
 The HTML example is below.

 **Note:** The HTML for this interaction may change when the ARIA role `combobox` has better support accross assitive technologies.